 I entered higher education by a non traditional route as a mature student beginning with the Open University.
-Having completed 150 CATS of modules I then enrolled at Keele University in 1998 where I undertook my first degree.
+Having completed 150 CATS of modules, I enrolled at Keele University in 1998 where I undertook my first degree.
 I graduated dual Honours in Mathematics and Physics with a 2:1.
 In my final year I won the prize for the best project in Physics.
 Subsequently I undertook a PhD supervised by Paul Strange where I looked at the modelling of x-ray scattering from rare earth elements.
 The research was undertaken in collaboration with an experimental group in Grenoble.
 The theory is underpinned by Relativistic Quantum Mechanics (RQM) and condensed matter theory.
 I attained my doctorate in 2007.

 When I have time between plumbing, wiring and laying laminate flooring my current interests are in computational chemistry and, Clifford algebras and their use in physics.